Giants rookie Davis appreciates support in taking a knee

 If there even was an anthem.
 The Giants were playing an exhibition game at Oakland on Monday night with no fans after a months-long delay caused by the coronavirus pandemic.

 It turned out Davis had all kinds of support on every side of him, including from first-year San Francisco manager Gabe Kapler, who also took a knee before the Giants’ 6-2 victory.
+At least a dozen Giants players and staff — more than one night earlier — knelt on the field again Tuesday night, when the bullpen in center field wasn’t visible to see who if anyone took a knee.

 Fellow outfielders Mike Yastrzemski and Austin Slater chose to kneel.
 So did first base coach Antoan Richardson, while shortstop Brandon Crawford stood between Davis and Richardson with a hand on each man’s shoulder.